Recursively-Constrained Partially Observable Markov Decision Processes: Experimental Evaluation

 \subsubsection{CPBVI}

 We implemented CPBVI based on \cite{kim2011cpbvi}.
 The algorithm generates a set of reachable beliefs $\mathcal{B}$ before performing iterations of approximate dynamic programming on the belief set.
-However, the paper did not include details on belief set $\mathcal{B}$ generation and alpha-vector set $\Gamma$ initialization.
+However, the paper did not include full details on belief set $\mathcal{B}$ generation and alpha-vector set $\Gamma$ initialization.

-Since the paper cited \cite{kim2011cpbvi} for their belief set description, we followed (Pineau et al., 2006)\footnote{J. Pineau, G. Gordon, and S. Thrun.
-Anytime point-based approximations for large POMDPs.
-Journal of Artificial Intelligence Research, 27:335–380, 2006.} by expanding $\mathcal{B}$ greedily towards achieving uniform density in the set of reachable beliefs.
+The paper cited \citet{pineau2006anytime} for their belief set description, and so we followed \citet{pineau2006anytime} by expanding $\mathcal{B}$ greedily towards achieving uniform density in the set of reachable beliefs.
 This is done by randomly simulating a step forward from a node in the tree, thereby generating candidate beliefs, and keeping the belief that is farthest from any belief already in the tree.
 We repeat this expansion until the desired number of beliefs have been added to the tree.

 To address $\Gamma$ initialization, we adopted the \textit{blind lower bound} approach.
 This approach represents the lower bound $\Gamma$ with a set of alpha-vectors corresponding to each action in $A$.
 Each alpha-vector is generated under the assumption that the same action is taken forever.
 To compute an alpha-vector corresponding to a given action, we first compute the \textit{best-action worst-state (BAWS)} lower bound.
 This is done by evaluating the discounted reward obtained by taking the best action in the worst state forever.
 We can then update the \textit{BAWS} alpha-vectors by performing value backups until convergence.
-This is also how we initialized $\Gamma$ for both ARCS and CGCP's unconstrained POMDP step.

 The CPBVI algorithm involves the computation of a linear program (LP) to obtain the best action at a given belief.
 One of the constraints asserts that the convex combination of cost alpha-vectors evaluated at a given belief $b$ must be equal to or less than the admissible cost $d$ associated with $b$, which is used in CPBVI's heuristic approach.
-However, if $d < 0$, the LP becomes infeasible, which is possible since no pruning of beliefs is conducted.
-The paper did not provide details on accounting for this situation.
-To address this, if the LP is infeasible, we output the action with the lowest cost, similar to ARC's minimum cost policy method when no policy is admissible.
+However, if $d < 0$, the LP becomes infeasible.
+The case of $d < 0$ is possible since no pruning of beliefs is conducted.
+The paper did not provide details to account for this situation.
+To address this, if the LP is infeasible, we output the action with the lowest cost, akin to ARCS' minimum cost policy method when no policy is admissible.